 Accessories included with this trombone are a mouthpiece, white gloves, and cleaning cloth.
 The carrying case has a hard shell covered in fabric with a side handle or backpack straps for easy transportation.

 Costzon also offers an alto trombone, so make sure you read the description carefully.
 Alto has a higher pitch than a tenor trombone, so that it would give the band a different sound.

 - MUSIC TRANSFORMS: The affordable pBone plastic trombone in energizing colors is as fun as it is functional!
 A standard .500 bore pitched in Bb creates...

 - LIGHTWEIGHT: Half the weight of a brass trombone, the pBone is easy to play and hold resulting in good form and allowing an enjoyable practice or...

 - QUICK ASSEMBLY: Maintenance free!
-The pBone has a unique antimicrobial design and works straight out of the box!
-Includes two mouthpieces and a fabric...
+The pBone has a unique design and works straight out of the box!
+Includes two mouthpieces and a fabric carrying case...

 You might think that playing plastic instruments makes you seem like a less serious musician.
 It’s actually an excellent investment—especially for beginners.

 These pInstrument Plastic pBone Trombones are incredibly affordable and durable.
 They’re easy to learn on, and you might like them so much that you keep them as a practice or travel instrument even if you upgrade to brass.